1. Find A Mentor

 Who Is This For?

 Personal Note From The Mentorship Chairman

-Hello to all of you!!
-If you’re reading this now I can only say that you have made a great decision to take advantage of EDRA’s mentorship program.
+If you’re reading this now, I can only say that you have made a great decision to take advantage of EDRA’s mentorship program.
 We believe there are no “stupid questions.”
-I have lot of questions and I always try to ask as many questions as I can.
+I have lot of questions, and I always try to ask as many questions as I can.
 This is your venue.
-You can ask all your questions and get advice.
-My name is Jennifer and I will be trying to coordinate all of you mentees with a mentor that we feel will be a good fit.
-If for some reason it’s not a good fit please don’t hesitate to let me know and I will do whatever I can to facilitate.
-So here’s how it going to work (at least for now, because who knows we may figure out a better way to communicate).
-All of you interested in having a mentor please answer the following questions and then send them to me in email form.
-I will then send them on to which ever mentor seems like it would be a good fit.
-Than you and the mentor I have put you in contact with will communicate between yourselves in whatever manner you guys choose.
-If for some reason it feels like a bad fit please let me know and I will try to set you up with another mentor.
-Here are a few questions I would like you to answer so I can pair you well.
+You can ask all your questions and get advice or direction.
+My name is Lois Fox, and I will be coordinating mentee requests with mentors that we feel will be a good fit.
+If for some reason it’s not a good fit, please don’t hesitate to let me know, and I will do whatever I can to facilitate.
+So here’s how it’s going to work (at least for now, because who knows we may figure out a better way to communicate).
+All of you interested in having a mentor please answer the questions located in this link and hit send.
+I will match you with a mentor whose interests and experience closely matches your description of what you hope to achieve.
+Then you andthe mentor will communicate between yourselves in whatever manner you all choose.
+There is no prescribed process for the mentor/mentee relationship.
+The mentors are happy to help with your endurance journey whether it is help finding your first horse or aspirations of winning a 100 mile race or something in between.

 I look forward to hearing from all of you!
 It’s time to throw a leg over this program and see where the ride takes you.
 Let’s get out there and “Start Ready and Finish Proud”!